AVO proceedings involving children

 Variation and revocation applications

-Generally, an application to vary or revoke an AVO may be made only by a police officer or by an interested party (such as the defendant or a protected person, and in the case of a child who is a protected person, a parent or the Secretary, Department of FACS) in relation to the order: s 72A(2).
-However, limitations apply where a protected person under the order is a child.
+Generally, an application to vary or revoke an AVO may only be made by a police officer or by an interested party (ie the defendant or a protected person, and in the case of a child who is a protected person, a parent or the Secretary of DCJ): s 72A(2).

 Police-initiated orders where a protected person is a child

-An application by an interested party to vary or revoke a police-initiated order where a protected person is a child requires leave of the court: s 72B.
+An interested party seeking to vary or revoke a police-initiated order requires leave if the protected person is a child: s 72B.
 The court is not to:

 The Commissioner of Police has standing to appear in proceedings for the variation or revocation of any police-initiated order: s 72C(2).